 4) have a spring, summer and fall harvest

 5) are planted and maintained in an ecologically-friendly manner

 6) create a harvest that is used, and

 7) are so well-received and beautiful that they encourage the expansion of this program into other areas of Springfield and surrounding communities.

 genHkids’ Seeds of Possibility community gardens are built in economically depressed areas that are often considered food deserts.
-Working with the faith-based community, genHkids partner schools, St. John’s Hospital, the Department of Public Health, the Boys and Girls Club and many others local concerned local organizations, we plant systems of hope in community-sustained gardens in those areas. genHkids’ farmers organize and encourage these community gardens, engage participant families and educate and empower garden participants. genHkids Educators and Chefs provide training in school kitchens on how to prepare meals from the harvest, and how to preserve surplus for the winter.
+Working with the faith-based community, genHkids partner schools, St. John’s Hospital, the Department of Public Health, the Boys and Girls Club and many other local organizations, we plant systems of hope in community-sustained gardens in those areas. genHkids’ staff organize and encourage these community gardens, engage participant families,educate and empower garden participants.

 In addition to community gardens, genHkids has built and harvested more than a dozen school gardens with our partner school districts.
 Schools benefit from genHkids’ experience in garden creation, funding assistance, location selection, design, building, planting, education of students, harvesting and consumption of that harvest by students.
 Vegetable gardens connect children with the source of their food, introduce new flavors and textures, provide physical activity, and expand math, science and reading curriculum to real world situations.
 Our Grow Your Grub program teaches children to grow their own food, provides lessons in nutrition and stewardship, and allows them to harvest food and sample the fruits of their labors.
 Research shows that children who participate in the production of their food, whether in gardens or the kitchen, are much more likely to try, and to like, those food options, and vegetable gardens are an excellent opportunity to expand young palates and instill healthy eating habits.